Tad Jones (politician): Political career

 Jones entered the Legislature in 1998 as a Republican in the then Democrat-controlled Oklahoma House of Representatives.
 For several years, rarely did more than one of his bills become law.
 By 2005, however, Jones was seeing more success with three bills from the 2005 legislative session signed into law, including the "Inpatient Mental Health and Substance Abuse Treatment of Minors Act".

 Prior to becoming House Majority Leader, Jones served as the chair of the House education committee.
 Education bills he has authored and that were signed into law include a bill that created Oklahoma's Academic Achievement Award (AAA) and a measure that authorized the Board of Education to license teachers from the Teach for American program.

+Later life

+His wife, attorney Samantha Rae Jones, died on September 11, 2024.